Visit St Petersburg’s Fascinating Museum of Political History

 The building which houses the museum is itself a popular tourist attraction, as it played a significant role in the country’s history.
 This attractive art nouveau mansion was originally built for Mathilda Kshesinskaya, the prima ballerina at the Mariinsky before the Revolution, and Nicholas II’s mistress before he became Emperor.

 In 1917, the building was seized by the Bolsheviks and turned into their headquarters in the city.
-It became the centre of their revolutionary activities, and Lenin made a historic speech from one of the balconies.
-It was later used by a number of organisations, before eventually becoming the Museum of the Revolution in 1957.
+It became the center of their revolutionary activities, and Lenin made a historic speech from one of the balconies.
+It was later used by a number of organizations, before eventually becoming the Museum of the Revolution in 1957.

-Its exhibition contained artefacts gathered by key players in the Revolution long before the museum itself was established, including their own personal effects, documents, posters, pamphlets and banners.
-Of particular interest are the belongings of politicians, statesmen, scientists and military leaders, among them the 19th-century liberal Sergei Witte, Nicholas II, Lenin, Gorbachev and Yuri Gagarin.
+Its exhibition contained artifacts gathered by key players in the Revolution long before the museum itself was established, including their own personal effects, documents, posters, pamphlets, and banners.
+Of particular interest are the belongings of politicians, statesmen, scientists, and military leaders, among them the 19th-century liberal Sergei Witte, Nicholas II, Lenin, Gorbachev, and Yuri Gagarin.

 At the beginning of the 1990s, the museum was renamed the Museum of Political History, and the displays were radically reworked to reveal much of the secret history of the Soviet Union, dispassionately telling the truth about even the most recent history of the country.
 The museum’s collection covers a broad time spectrum, from the reign of Catherine the Great (the second half of the 18th century) to the political climate in contemporary Russia.
 Among nearly 500 000 exhibits on display, there’s a rich collection of original documents including a signed decree from Napoleon and the correspondence of Mikhail Gorbachev.